Olgoetz/terraform-aws-security-group/README.md

 ## Features

-Each Security Group will suffixed with an unique id to prevent any conflicts during resoure creation.
+Each Security Group will suffixed with an unique id to prevent any conflicts during resource creation.

 ## Examples